ahmed-maroof-di6/Single-cycle-RISC-V-processor--verilog-/README.md

 ## Getting Started

+All blocks are made as design files with test benches written in Verilog with the same name as the design file.
+Run and simulate SCP_RSCV_testbench.v

 Follow these steps to get the processor up and running:

 1. Clone this repository to your local machine: